-(a) A policy of insurance is effected on goods "in ships from Kolkata to Vishakhapatnam".
+- (a) A policy of insurance is effected on goods "in ships from Kolkata to Visakhapatnam".
 The goods are shipped in a particular ship which is lost.
-The fact that particular ship was orally excepted from the policy, cannot be proved.

-(b) A agrees absolutely in writing to pay B one thousand rupees on the 1st March, 2023.
-The fact that, at the same time, an oral agreement was made that the money should not 15 be paid till the 31st March, 2023, cannot be proved.

-(c) An estate called "the Rampur tea estate" is sold by a deed which contains a map of the property sold.
-The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved.

-(d) A enters into a written contract with B to work certain mines, the property of B, 20 upon certain terms.
+The fact that particular ship was orally excepted from the policy, cannot be proved. - (b) A agrees absolutely in writing to pay B one thousand rupees on the 1st March, 2023.
+The fact that, at the same time, an oral agreement was made that the money should not be paid till the 31st March, 2023, cannot be proved. - (c) An estate called "the Rampur tea estate" is sold by a deed which contains a map of the property sold.
+The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved. - (d) A enters into a written contract with B to work certain mines, the property of B, upon certain terms.
 A was induced to do so by a misrepresentation of B's as to their value.
-This fact may be proved.

-(e) A institutes a suit against B for the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions, as that provision was inserted in it by mistake.
-A may prove that such a mistake was made as would by law entitle him to have the contract reformed.

-(f) A orders goods of B by a letter in which nothing is said as to the time of payment, and accepts the goods on delivery.
+This fact may be proved. - (e) A institutes a suit against B for the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions, as that provision was inserted in it by mistake.
+A may prove that such a mistake was made as would by law entitle him to have the contract reformed. - (f) A orders goods of B by a letter in which nothing is said as to the time of payment, and accepts the goods on delivery.
 B sues A for the price.
-A may show that the goods were supplied on credit for a term still unexpired.

-(g) A sells B a horse and verbally warrants him sound.
-A gives B a paper in these 30 words: "Bought of A a horse for thirty thousand rupees".
-B may prove the verbal warranty.

-(h) A hires lodgings of B, and gives B a card on which is written-"Rooms, ten thousand rupees a month."
+A may show that the goods were supplied on credit for a term still unexpired. - (g) A sells B a horse and verbally warrants him sound.
+A gives B a paper in these words-"Bought of A a horse for thirty thousand rupees".
+B may prove the verbal warranty. - (h) A hires lodgings of B, and gives B a card on which is written-"Rooms, ten thousand rupees a month".
 A may prove a verbal agreement that these terms were to include partial board.
 A hires lodging of B for a year, and a regularly stamped agreement, drawn up by an advocate, is made between them.
 It is silent on the subject of board.
-A may not prove that board was included in the term verbally.

-(i) A applies to B for a debt due to A by sending a receipt for the money.
+A may not prove that board was included in the term verbally. - (i) A applies to B for a debt due to A by sending a receipt for the money.
 B keeps the receipt and does not send the money.
-In a suit for the amount, A may prove this.

-(j) A and B make a contract in writing to take effect upon the happening of a certain contingency.
+In a suit for the amount, A may prove this. - (j) A and B make a contract in writing to take effect upon the happening of a certain contingency.
 The writing is left with B who sues A upon it.
-A may show the circumstances 40 under which it was delivered.

-96. When the language used in a document is, on its face, ambiguous or defective, evidence may not be given of facts which would show its meaning or supply its defects.
+A may show the circumstances under which it was delivered. - 96.
+When the language used in a document is, on its face, ambiguous or defective, evidence may not be given of facts which would show its meaning or supply its defects.

+- (a) A agrees, in writing, to sell a horse to B for "one lakh rupees or one lakh fifty thousand rupees".
+Evidence cannot be given to show which price was to be given. - (b) A deed contains blanks.
+Evidence cannot be given of facts which would show how they were meant to be filled.